Personal Finance

 10. Celebrate all of your financial successes no matter how small they are.

-Building an emergency fund will take time and effort on your part.
-But the money you save in an emergency fund can be used for things you probably never even expected.
+Building an emergency fund will take time and effort on your part, but the money you save in an emergency fund can be used for things you probably never expected.

 Brooke’s Top Pick for a Savings Challenge Bundle